 Lawsuits Can Now Be Filed Directly into MDL

-December 30, 2015 – In a move that will streamline the process of filing Zofran lawsuits, Judge Saylor has allowed new plaintiffs to enter claims directly into the multidistrict litigation (MDL) currently underway in Boston.
-The order (PDF), Saylor’s 6th to help make the MDL more efficient, will cut red tape, saving time and resources for all parties involved in the litigation.
-Click here to learn more.
+December 30, 2015 – In a move that will streamline the process of filing Zofran birth defect lawsuits, U.S. District Judge Dennis Saylor has allowed new plaintiffs to enter claims directly into the multidistrict litigation (MDL) currently underway in Boston.

 Despite Hundreds of Birth Defect Lawsuits, Doctors Continue to Prescribe Zofran ‘Off-Label’